jaymanmt/e-waste-disposal/README.md

  - Text in "The Truth" section about Recycling rates over 2017 and 2018 remain largely unchanged is by [National Environment Agency](https://www-nea-gov-sg-admin.cwp.sg/docs/default-source/our-services/waste-management/waste-stats---2003---2017e44f4011546a42c2b736db5193758791.pdf)
  - All text in "e-waste?" section by [National Environment Agency](https://www.nea.gov.sg/our-services/waste-management/3r-programmes-and-resources/e-waste-management)
+ - Information about Singapore's incineration waste management is by [Ministry of the Environment and Water Resources](https://www.mewr.gov.sg/topic/incineration)
  - Locations and Names of Singapore Train Stations by [data.world](https://data.world/)

 ##### Media: